-Utilizing Alternating Pressure Mattresses for Decubitus Ulcer Management: Better Support Surfaces, Better Patient Outcomes
+Utilizing Alternating Pressure Mattresses for Decubitus Ulcer Management: Therapeutic Support Surfaces

 Therapeutic support surfaces and patient repositioning are essential components of decubitus ulcer prevention and treatment.
 One strategy to relieve pressure against the skin is the use of powered alternating pressure mattresses.
 They automatically shift the patient’s body weight every few minutes when manual repositioning is not sufficient.
 Some alternating pressure mattresses are even available with low air loss to help manage moisture levels against the skin.
 But what are the benefits of these therapeutic support surfaces?
-In this article, we will explain the benefits and indications of alternating pressure mattresses in order to meet the needs of your patients.
+In this article, we will explain the benefits and indications of alternating pressure mattresses in order to meet the needs of your patients and help with Decubitus Ulcer Management.

 Active and Reactive Therapeutic Support Surfaces